 My Lender Has Gotten a Final Judgment of Foreclosure.
 Can I Still Get a Loan Modification?

 Many people get nervous when a Final Judgment of Foreclosure has been entered against their property.
 They believe that this is the end of the process, and all hope is lost.
 However, this is not the case.
-It is still possible to get a loan modification even after a Final Judgement has been entered.
-In fact, when a lender moves for a Final Judgement, they submit their figures for exactly what is owed, so it is at that moment when the most complete information is available.
+It is still possible to get a loan modification even after a Final Judgment has been entered.
+In fact, when a lender moves for a Final Judgment, they submit their figures for exactly what is owed, so it is at that moment when the most complete information is available.
 This can help us complete a loan modification analysis.